 -

-The “Everything is an OKR” Trap: If you try to turn every single task, maintenance duty, and BAU (Business As Usual) activity into an OKR, the framework collapses under its own weight.
-OKRs represent strategic focus, not a comprehensive inventory of all work.
+Everything is an OKR.
+If you turn every task, maintenance duty, and business-as-usual activity into an OKR, the framework collapses under its own weight.
+OKR is about strategic focus, not a complete inventory of all work.

 -

-How to Score and Grade OKRs
+How to score and grade OKR

 -